Addressing land condition issues at Ametdale: part of the Northern Grazing Demonstration project

 Grazing land management issues

 While most of the property has good land condition, there are areas of bare soil and erosion on the flats in the ironbark country.
 Narrow-leaved ironbark is common with some Tea tree and Poplar gum.
-These degraded areas were probably instigated in the mid to late 1800’s when the area was first settled and were caused by poor grazing distribution and unevenness of utilization.
+These degraded areas were probably instigated in the mid to late 1800’s when the area was first settled and were caused by poor grazing distribution and uneven utilisation.
 Waterpoint distribution was inadequate as it was restricted to the permanent holes in the creeks.
 Additionally, after the 1970’s when Townsville stylo was killed out by the Anthracnose fungus, native pastures with a lower carrying capacity were left.
 Patch grazing is a continuing challenge and has contributed to the change in pasture composition from a dominance of 3P (palatable, perennial and productive) pasture species to Indian couch.

 Ian and Penny want to improve pasture condition and diet quality by increasing the proportion of the better grasses (3P%) in the pasture yield.
 To address these issues, Ian and Penny have focussed on two 1,200 hectare paddocks (Well and Top 9) with sub-division fencing to create five sub-paddocks allowing better control of grazing pressure and pasture spelling.
 The fencing also allows the Ironbark flats to be separated from the Ironbark ridges.